uploadcare/file-uploader-examples/examples/angular-uploader/README.md

 ### Set NgModule schema

-Since uc-block is based on custom elements, you need to let Angular know that you are using them.
+Since Blocks are based on custom elements, you need to let Angular know that you are using them.
 This is done by setting `@NgModule`'s `schema` property to `CUSTOM_ELEMENTS_SCHEMA`:

 ```typescript